terry-longmacch/RoamWebsite/AdminGuide/GettingStarted.md

 ## Adding select layers

-In Roam select layers are layers that are enabled for selection for using the select tool and will have attribute information displayed in Roam.
-Any layers not ticked in the Select Layers list will be ignored.
+In Roam `Select Layers` are layers that are enabled for selection for using the select tool and will have attribute information displayed in Roam.
+Any layers not ticked in the `Select Layers` list will be ignored.

-1. Tick the box for each layer that should be selectable
+1. Tick the box for each layer that should be selectable.

-Data entry forms can also only be added for enabled select layers.
-Remember to tick the layer that you would like to do data entry on.
+Data entry forms can also only be added for enabled `Select Layers`.
+Remember to tick the layer that you would like to use for data entry.

 ![](../images/config_selectlayer.png)

 ## Changing the splash image

-Currently there is no way in the config manager to change the project splash however by clicking on the Open Project Folder button

 ![](../images/config_openfolder.png)

-you can replace the splash.png file with anything you like.
-Roam uses splash.png as a convention so remember to always keep that name.
+1. To change the splash image for a project, click the image (initially a folded map) in the `Icon` field.
+1. Select the image you wish to replace the splash image with from your files system.
+These files need to be either `.png` or `.svg` formats.
+The file will be copied under the `project` folder as either `splash.png` or `splash.svg`.

 ## Adding a new form

 1. Select the Forms tree item
 2. Select the Add New button ![](../images/config_add.png)
 3. Roam will ask for a new form folder name _Like projects Roam forms are based on folders_